 Operations, Security, Information Technology Division manages oversight and regulatory relationships, as well as operations, security, and information technology for the Aviaition Division.
 Responsibilities include: managing aeronautical revenue streams (general aviation, cargo, commercial and Fixed Based Operators FBO's); FAA, TSA, FBI, DOHS regulatory compliance; landside and airside operations; training and safety compliance; expanded Communication Command Control Center (C4); police and fire rescue; and all other airfield miscellaneous agencies.

-Jim Durwin, C.M., Assistant Superintendent
+Jim Durwin, C.M., Interim Superintendent

 Planning, Development and Environmental/Technical Services Division manages oversight of construction contracts and provides engineering management support to the Aviation Division.
 Responsibilities include: engineering review (mechanical, structual, HVAC and electrical); architectual design; CADD mapping, oversight, compliance and management of DBE, MBE, WBE contracts and constructions; structural/land records; stormwater management; economic development; and environmental compliance.